RudreshMore/Student-Management-System-Console-App-/README.md

 Student Management System (Console App)

 A simple Java console-based application to manage student records using OOP, ArrayList, and basic CRUD operations.
-This project is perfect for beginners and ideal for GitHub, resume, and learning core Java fundamentals.

 🚀 Features